SaintDK/OpenCV_Java_Bot/README.md

 The bot is built with OpenCV, created for training

+Adapted and calibrated for ore mining in "EVE online"

 1. to start you need to change all "enter window name" to the name of your window
 2. take control of a ship called Ventura
 3. reduce the window to the smallest possible